AlexFigar/alexfigar.github.io/content/posts/Sci-Fi Crate Animation.md

 ## Opening Animation

 My first attempt at the opening animation.
-Its looking a little lifeless, even with the little with the little bounce at the end.
+Its looking a little lifeless, even with the little bounce at the end.
 <video width= 100% src="/lootbox/OpeningAnimation.mp4" controls> </video>

 ## Baking Textures